VikasVMani/VikasVMani/README.md

 - 👋 Hi, I’m @VikasVMani
 - 👀 I’m interested in Machine Learning and Artificial Intelligence.
 - 🌱 I’m currently learning M.Tech. from Indian Institute of Information Technology, Lucknow.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Machine Learning Projects
 - 📫 You can reach me on vikasvishalmani2016@gmail.com or on +91 9628244935(Whatsapp)

 <!---